EU and International relations

 - Nashville in Belfast - launched in 2018, Nashville in Belfast sees a programme of events taking place across the city.
 Belfast has been a Sister City of Nashville for over 20 years and the Belfast-Nashville relationship has grown to embrace music, cultural exchanges and business opportunities.
-This year’s programme takes place from 12-16 June 2019.
+The Nashville in Belfast 2019 programme took place from 12-16 June.

 We’re also currently exploring opportunities to jointly market Belfast and Nashville as leisure and business tourism destinations through our visitor and convention bureaus and staff exchanges.

 In addition to our Sister Cities activity, our connection with North America has supported the development of a range of academic partnerships.
 Queen’s University Belfast collaborates with both Vanderbilt and Belmont Universities in Nashville, whilst Ulster University is exploring opportunities with UMass.
 In 2019 Belfast Met is set to host a delegation from the Tennessee Board of Regents.

 Our relationship with China dates back to the signing of a Sister City agreement with the city of Hefei in the 1990s.
 Since then we have hosted a number of inward delegations and maintained close relations.